International Attorney / Transitional Justice Program Director

-Rachel Hill, Individual Giving Manager, joined CJA in Spring of 2014, overseeing CJA’s efforts to develop and grow its base of individual supporters.
+Rachel Hill, Development Director, joined CJA in Spring of 2014, overseeing CJA’s efforts to develop and grow its base of support.
 Ms. Hill has over a decade of experience in the non-profit sector.
 Prior to CJA, Ms. Hill served as Deputy Director of Development at the Shanti Project, a direct service non-profit in San Francisco that provides emotional and practical support services to people living with serious illnesses like HIV/AIDS or breast cancer.
 At Shanti, Rachel advanced Shanti’s various revenue streams including special events, individual giving, and foundation support, as well as their marketing and communications efforts.
 Prior to relocating to her native Bay Area in 2012, Ms. Hill worked with several organizations in New York City including the Catalog for Giving of NYC, Center for Constitutional Rights, and Lifebeat-Music Fights HIV.
 Rachel holds an MSc in Gender and Social Policy from the London School of Economics and Political Science, and a BA from New York University’s College of Arts and Science.
 Ms. Hill is proud to work at CJA and to do her part to help achieve CJA’s mission.

-Marjon Momand, Development & Communications Associate, is a recent graduate from UC Berkeley where she studied Political Science and Arabic.
-She spent the last year in Egypt working at the American University in Cairo’s Office of Communications as part of the Presidential Internship Program.
+Marjon Momand, Development & Communications Associate, graduated in 2013 from UC Berkeley where she studied Political Science and Arabic.
+After graduation, she spent a year in Egypt working at the American University in Cairo’s Office of Communications as part of the Presidential Internship Program.
 She has previously served as a Communications Intern at the Enough Project, a human rights organization based in Washington, D.C., where she spearheaded a blog series about protests in Sudan and increased online engagement by managing various social media platforms.
 Ms. Momand has also worked with the Knight Digital Media Center at UC Berkeley’s Graduate School of Journalism, where she helped expand outreach and organize monthly workshops for journalists and communications professionals.
 She received her B.A. from UC Berkeley in Political Science, with a minor in Arabic.
 She is proficient in Arabic.